-The historic stone chapel was built in 1877 from bluestone.
+The historic stone chapel was built from bluestone in 1877.
 Although the religious effects are long gone, the façade still boasts the original church bell, which rang for the small village that surrounded it over 100 years ago.
 The owners can imagine the hundreds of parishioners who walked up the path over the decades for their Sunday worship.

 Inside the arch-shaped door, visitors enter into the double-height living room.
-The interior has been transformed into an ultra-modern space, with sleek white walls that lead to the rustic wooden ceiling.
-The stained-glass windows have sadly been replaced with regular panes, but the original ornate arched shapes remain, reminding visitors of the structure’s original use, amidst contemporary accessories such as a pool table and variety of modern art.
+The interior has been transformed into an ultra-modern space, with sleek white walls that lead to the rustic wooden ceiling, and although the stained-glass windows have sadly been replaced with regular panes, the original ornate arched shapes remain, juxtaposed against contemporary accessories like a pool table and a variety of modern art pieces.